Dante-010/chattr/README.md

 ## Developing

-In order to set up a development environment, you should install pip requirements, found in the `requirements.txt` file in the root folder.
+In order to set up a development environment, you should, first of all, install pip requirements, found in the `requirements.txt` file in the root folder.

 You can do so using `pip install -r requirements.txt` (I would recommend using a virtual environment).

-You should then export the environment variables in the `development.env` file.
+You should then export the environment variables in the `development.env` and `.env` files.
+(This allows you to run `manage.py` without starting the docker container.)

-There are many ways to do this, but the one I found the most simple and easy was this
+There are many ways to do this, but the one I found the most simple and easy was using this
 command:

- `export $(grep -v '^#' development.env | xargs -d '\n')` ([source](https://stackoverflow.com/questions/19331497/set-environment-variables-from-file-of-key-value-pairs)).
+ `export $(egrep -vh '^#' development.env .env | xargs -d '\n')` ([source](https://stackoverflow.com/questions/19331497/set-environment-variables-from-file-of-key-value-pairs)).

+ If you'd like to unset these variables, you can use this command:

+ `unset $(egrep -oh '^.+=' development.env .env | xargs -d '=')`

+I'd recommend setting up a virtual environment so that these variables are automatically set and unset each time you activate/deactivate it, but there plenty other ways to do this.

 ### docker-compose layout